 What Is the Sagrada Família?

 The Sagrada Família (translated to “Holy Family”) is a large-scale Roman Catholic church located in Barcelona, Spain.
-It was designed by Spanish architect Antoni Gaudí and began construction in 1882.
-Today, over 130 years later, it is still under construction, but that doesn’t stop thousands of people from visiting it every day.
+Spanish architect Antoni Gaudí designed the Sagrada Família, and construction began in 1882.
+More than 130 years later, builders are still working on it.
+Even so, thousands of visitors come every day.

 Why Should You Visit?

 El Prado Museum in Madrid, Spain has been home to some of the world’s most iconic artwork for centuries.
 The museum itself is a beautiful building that houses an impressive collection of art from all over Europe, including masterpieces from famous Spanish and international artists like Velasquez, Goya, and El Greco.
-Visitors from all over the world flock to El Prado Museum to view its impressive collection of artworks and learn more about the history behind them.
+Visitors from all over the world flock to El Prado Museum to view its impressive collection of artworks and learn more about their history.
 But why should you visit?
 Let’s explore more about what makes this museum so special.

 What Is It?

-El Prado Museum was founded in 1819 by King Ferdinand VII as a place to house his extensive art collection.
-Since then, it has grown into one of the largest museums in the world, featuring over 8,000 works of art spread out across 19 different galleries.
+King Ferdinand VII founded El Prado Museum in 1819 as a place to house his extensive art collection.
+Since then, El Prado has grown into one of the largest museums in the world.
+Its collection includes more than 8,000 works of art across 19 galleries.
 The museum is divided into three main galleries—Spanish painting, Italian painting, and Flemish painting—which makes it easy for visitors to find what they are looking for.
 Additionally, the museum also houses a large library with books on European art and culture dating back to the 16th century!

 Why Should You Visit?